Gordon Browne: Book illustration

 Browne illustrated six or seven books a year.
 His historical research for his illustrations was painstaking.
 He assembled a collection of armour, helmets, pistols, daggers, swords, uniforms, and even saddles.
 When working, he would refer to these constantly to ensure his depictions of historic dress and arms were accurate.

 Browne took great care that he understood the text he was illustrating.
 He would read the text first, and then read it again to identify the details of the scene to be illustrated.
 Such was Browne's renown for his careful research that George Bernard Shaw, in a review of Stories of Old Renown by Ascot R. Hope said: Mr. Hope describes Guy of Warwick as unhorsed, and fighting the dragon with his sword after he has been thrown and has lost his spear.
 Mr. Gordon Browne's illustration shows Guy on horseback fighting with his sword.
 Which is right?

 Example of book illustration

 Browne illustrated fourteen of G. A. Henty's novels, including the first seven published by Blackie and Son.
 One of these was "Facing Death: The Hero of the Vaughan Pit: A Tale of the Coal Mines."
 This was first published by Blackie in 1882 with six drawings by Gordon Browne.
 A second version of the first edition was published in the same year, but this time with eight illustrations as shown here.

 Authors illustrated by Browne

-The range of authors whose books were illustrates by Brown is extensive and the list, drawn from a range of sources includes:
+The range of authors whose books were illustrated by Brown is extensive and the list, drawn from a range of sources includes: